-With the help of MonsterInsight’s Universal Tracking, you reduce the risk of seeing inflated mobile traffic stats.
+With the help of MonsterInsights Universal Tracking, you reduce the risk of seeing inflated mobile traffic stats.

 Instead, you’ll see exactly where your site visitors are coming from and their behavior once on your site.

-Enabling Google AMP for your website can help boost your site’s rankings.
+That said, enabling Google AMP for your website can help boost your site’s rankings.
 Plus, it makes your content mobile-friendly and faster loading.

-But, it can also mess with your Google Analytics statistics.
-In fact, many mobile users are double counted, which negatively affects your bounce rate.
+But it can also mess with your Google Analytics statistics.
+In fact, many mobile users are double-counted, which negatively affects your bounce rate.